Small Living Room Ideas

 Knowing a few basic rules of color theory will help you make good choices with your home decorating ideas.

 - Most people respond positively to light, neutral colors.
-When you are preparing for a home sale, your goal is to make small rooms look more spacious.
+When you are preparing for a home sale, your goal is to make small rooms feel more spacious.
 Using the right paint colors and color combinations can help.

 - To create the illusion of spaciousness, use neutral or pastel hues as the main palette of your small living room design.
 Pale colors reflect and multiply light, and when combined with lots of natural light flowing in, can visually expand a small space.

 - Cool whites, creams, soft grays, greens, blues and yellows, pale colors in general, are receding colors that reflect light, creating a feeling of spaciousness.
-Accent with shades of white or soft cream to unify the space.

 Punctuate an all white room with spots of color